tnsr1/excel-snake/README.md

 # Excel-Snake

+Added BookSnakeRuEdition.xlsm without control menu, but with Timer cycle.

 Play old school snake game in Excel with buttons on a custom ribbon tab named 'SNAKE'.
 It takes shape as methods in the code color the cells.
 When snake eats random generated baits, it grows.